nmcdonnell-kx/docs/docs/interfaces/protobuf/reference.md

 <div markdown="1" class="typewriter">
-.protobufkdb   **Protobuf/Protocol Buffers interface** Library Information
+.protobufkdb   **Protobuf/Protocol Buffers interface**

+Library Information
+  [version](#protobufkdbversion)                         Return the libprotobuf version as an integer [versionStr](#protobufkdbversionstr)                      Return the libprotobuf version as a string

+Import Schema
-  [version](#protobufkdbversion)                   Return the libprotobuf version as an integer [versionStr](#protobufkdbversionstr)                Return the libprotobuf version as a string Import Schema [addProtoImportPath](#protobufkdbaddprotoimportpath)        Add a path from which to import proto schema files [importProtoFile](#protobufkdbimportprotofile)           Import a proto schema file [listImportedMessageTypes](#protobufkdblistimportedmessagetypes)  List successfully imported message schemas Inspect Schema [displayMessageSchema](#protobufkdbdisplaymessageschema)      Display the schema definition of the message [getMessageFields](#protobufkdbgetmessagefields)      Get the list of message fields
+  [addProtoImportPath](#protobufkdbaddprotoimportpath)              Add a path from which to import proto schema files [importProtoFile](#protobufkdbimportprotofile)                 Import a proto schema file [listImportedMessageTypes](#protobufkdblistimportedmessagetypes)        List successfully imported message schemas

+Inspect Schema
+  [displayMessageSchema](#protobufkdbdisplaymessageschema)            Display the schema definition of the message [getMessageFields](#protobufkdbgetmessagefields)                Get the list of message fields

 Serialize / Parse
-  [serializeArrayFromList](#protobufkdbserializearrayfromlist)            Serialize from a kdb+ mixed list object to a string [serializeArrayArenaFromList](#protobufkdbserializearrayarenafromlist)       Serialize from a kdb+ mixed list object to a string, using a Google Arena for the intermediate message
+  [serializeArrayFromList](#protobufkdbserializearrayfromlist)          Serialize from a kdb+ mixed list object to a string [serializeArrayArenaFromList](#protobufkdbserializearrayarenafromlist)     Serialize from a kdb+ mixed list object to a string, using
-  [parseArrayToList](#protobufkdbparsearraytolist)                Parse from a string to a kdb+ mixed list object [parseArrayArenaToList](#protobufkdbparsearrayarenatolist)           Parse from a string to a kdb+ mixed list object, using a Google Arena for the intermediate message
-  [serializeArrayFromDict](#protobufkdbserializearrayfromdict)            Serialize from a kdb+ dictionary to a string [serializeArrayArenaFromDict](#protobufkdbserializearrayarenafromdict)       Serialize from a kdb+ dictionary to a string, using a Google Arena for the intermediate message
+​                                  a Google Arena for the intermediate message [parseArrayToList](#protobufkdbparsearraytolist)                Parse from a string to a kdb+ mixed list object [parseArrayArenaToList](#protobufkdbparsearrayarenatolist)           Parse from a string to a kdb+ mixed list object, using ​                                  a Google Arena for the intermediate message [serializeArrayFromDict](#protobufkdbserializearrayfromdict)          Serialize from a kdb+ dictionary to a string [serializeArrayArenaFromDict](#protobufkdbserializearrayarenafromdict)     Serialize from a kdb+ dictionary to a string, using
-  [parseArrayToDict](#protobufkdbparsearraytodict)                Parse from a string to a kdb+ dictionary [parseArrayArenaToDict](#protobufkdbparsearrayarenatodict)           Parse from a string to a kdb+ dictionary, using a Google Arena for the intermediate message
+​                                  a Google Arena for the intermediate message [parseArrayToDict](#protobufkdbparsearraytodict)                Parse from a string to a kdb+ dictionary [parseArrayArenaToDict](#protobufkdbparsearrayarenatodict)           Parse from a string to a kdb+ dictionary, using ​                                  a Google Arena for the intermediate message

 Save / Load
   [saveMessageFromList](#protobufkdbsavemessagefromlist)             Serialize from a kdb+ mixed list object to a file [loadMessageToList](#protobufkdbloadmessagetolist)               Parse from a file to a kdb+ mixed list object [saveMessageFromDict](#protobufkdbsavemessagefromdict)             Serialize from a kdb+ dictionary to a file [loadMessageToDict](#protobufkdbloadmessagetodict)               Parse from a file to a kdb+ dictionary

+Debugging
+  [parseArrayDebug](#protobufkdbparsearraydebug)                 Parse from a string and display debugging [loadMessageDebug](#protobufkdbloadmessagedebug)                Parse from a file and display debugging